roleohibachi/digikam-synology-config/README.md

 ### Digikam settings

 These are available as a digikamrc file in this repo.
-You do not have to set them manually.
+You do not have to set them via the GUI.
+However, don't just blow away your digikamrc and replace it with mine; other stuff will break, such as database and file paths.
+It's a sensibly structured file, modelled after the GUI, and this GUI guide should help you determine which sections you want to copy over.

 - Settings -> Configure Digikam -> Metadata
  - enable all "Write this information to the metadata" settings
  - Settings -> Configure Digikam -> Metadata -> enable all "reading and wrirting metadata" settings EXCEPT for "lazy synchronization"